Watsonville Slough Connector Trail Project

 The Watsonville Slough Connector Trail Project at Ramsay Park will establish and enhance urban trails within the park, resulting in improved non-motorized pathways through the park and to surrounding destinations in the community.
 The project will construct a connector trail between Main St. and Harkins Slough Road, construct new accessible pathways within the park that connect to the slough trail, and mitigate urban heat island effects by planting trees.
 Other features of the project include habitat restoration and trail enhancement in Watsonville Slough next to the park, improved storm water retention areas within the park, interpretive signage, crosswalk / pedestrian improvements on Harkins Slough Road and the establishment of buffered bike lanes on Harkins Slough between Green Valley Rd and Ford St. This project is funded through a grant from the California Natural Resources Agency, Community Development Block Grant and the City of Watsonville.

 The City of Watsonville, with Granite Construction, Inc., will begin construction of the Watsonville Slough Connector Trail at Ramsay Park on Monday, August 23.
-Construction is anticipated to take place through the end of February 2022.
+Construction is anticipated to take place through summer 2022.

 Construction will take place throughout the Park through the duration of the project and is divided into two phases.
 The City and Granite Construction are committed to ensuring that park amenities remain accessible to the public to the greatest extent possible.
 Due to the nature of this project, some park amenities will be closed at certain points during construction.
 The following summarizes the anticipated closures and access information.